ebuchman/blog/content/posts/uoa-liquidity.md

 efforts have completely undermined the real economy, and while central banks think they are creating oceans of liquitity to drench the world in, the small and medium sized enterprises at the heart of the economy have been virtually cut off.
-Since the collapse of the eurodollar engine in 2008, and especially since the Basel III regulations came into place, liquidity has all but vanished.
+Since the collapse of the eurodollar engine in 2008, and exacerbated by the Basel III regulations, liquidity has all but vanished.

 Fortunately, there is hope, and it does not depend on the coordinated action of large players.
 Rather, modern technology allows us to revisit the magic